tsheng0315/Tableau/Data Visualization and Communication with Tableau/Exercises Week 2.md

 Marks Card in the Tableau workspace to determine:

 ### Excercise 1
+Have a feeling for what our data look like

 1) How many unique dogs are in the data set (indicated by the number of unique entries in Dog ID)?
 2) How many unique (human) users are in the data set (indicated by the number of